Test scores, Extracurriculars, and Social Media?

 For more details on background checks, refer to this article on How Long does a Background Check Take.
 If you want more control over social media background checks, try our Background check with AI.

-While admissions officers typically focus on publicly accessible social media content during the application review process, they generally do not have the time or resources to investigate private accounts.
-If an applicant’s social media profile is set to private, the admissions team cannot access it unless granted permission, such as through a friend request or by sharing the content directly.
+While admissions officers typically focus on publicly accessible social media posts during the application review process, they generally do not have the time or resources to investigate private accounts.
+If an applicant's social media profile is set to private, the admissions team does not have the ability to access the social media content unless granted permission.

 Additionally, some schools have policies in place regarding online presence, so it's important to understand how a school handles social media.
 While it's rare for private social media to be scrutinized, applicants should remember that online behavior, even in private settings, could eventually be seen by others and potentially impact their application.

-Not all colleges actively review social media accounts.
+Not all colleges do social media background checks.
 However, some students may directly link to their social media accounts on applications, prompting admissions officers to check them out.

-Some colleges and organizations that are more likely to review social media include:
+Some colleges and organizations that are more likely to do social media searches include:

 If you are concerned about how colleges may view your social media presence, here are some steps to manage your online reputation: